SRCteam-CTF/innoctf-quals-2022-dockers/armenian_atm/README.md

 4. PROFIT!

 Attention!!!
-Because of some unknown reasons RNG gives some strange numbers in docker
+Due to unknown reasons RNG in apline gives some strange numbers in docker.
+You can rewrite dockerfile to work with ubuntu to correct this behaviour.